poseidon/matchbox/docs/getting-started.md

 Matchbox can be used to provision multi-node Fedora CoreOS or Flatcar Linux clusters at one or many on-premise sites if deployed in an HA way.
 Machines can be matched individually by MAC address, UUID, region, or other labels you choose.
 Installs can be made much faster by caching images in the built-in HTTP [assets](api-http.md#assets) server.

-[Ignition](https://github.com/coreos/ignition) can be used to partition disks and filesystems, write systemd units, write networkd configs or regular files, and create users.
+[Ignition](https://github.com/coreos/ignition) can be used to partition disks, create file systems, write systemd units, write networkd configs or regular files, and create users.
 Nodes can be network provisioned into a complete cluster system that meets your needs.
 For example, see [Typhoon](https://typhoon.psdn.io/fedora-coreos/bare-metal/).